Grigori Perelman: Fields Medal and Millennium Prize

 Nevertheless, on 22 August 2006, at the International Congress of Mathematicians in Madrid, Perelman was offered the Fields Medal "for his contributions to geometry and his revolutionary insights into the analytical and geometric structure of the Ricci flow".
 He did not attend the ceremony and the presenter informed the congress that Perelman declined to accept the medal, which made him the only person to have ever declined the prize.

-He had previously rejected a prestigious prize from the European Mathematical Society.
+He has also rejected a prestigious prize from the European Mathematical Society.

 On 18 March 2010, Perelman was awarded a Millennium Prize for solving the problem.
-On 8 June 2010, he did not attend a ceremony in his honor at the Institut Océanographique, Paris to accept his $1 million prize.
-According to Interfax, Perelman refused to accept the Millennium prize in July 2010.
+On 8 June 2010, he did not attend a ceremony in his honor at the Institut Océanographique de Paris to accept his $1 million prize.
+According to Interfax, Perelman refused to accept the Millennium Prize in July 2010.
 He considered the decision of the Clay Institute unfair for not sharing the prize with Richard S. Hamilton, and stated that "the main reason is my disagreement with the organized mathematical community.
 I don't like their decisions, I consider them unjust."

 The Clay Institute subsequently used Perelman's prize money to fund the "Poincaré Chair", a temporary position for young promising mathematicians at the Paris Institut Henri Poincaré.

 Possible withdrawal from mathematics

 Perelman quit his job at the Steklov Institute in December 2005.
 His friends are said to have stated that he currently finds mathematics a painful topic to discuss; by 2010, some even said that he had entirely abandoned mathematics.

 Perelman is quoted in a 2006 article in The New Yorker saying that he was disappointed with the ethical standards of the field of mathematics.
 The article implies that Perelman refers particularly to alleged efforts of Fields medalist Shing-Tung Yau to downplay Perelman's role in the proof and play up the work of Cao and Zhu.
-Perelman added, "I can't say I'm outraged.
-Other people do worse.
-Of course, there are many mathematicians who are more or less honest.
-But almost all of them are conformists.
-They are more or less honest, but they tolerate those who are not honest."
-He also said, "It is not people who break ethical standards who are regarded as aliens.
-It is people like me who are isolated."
+Perelman added:

-This, combined with the possibility of being awarded a Fields medal, led him to state he had quit professional mathematics by 2006.
-He said, "As long as I was not conspicuous, I had a choice.
-Either to make some ugly thing or, if I didn't do this kind of thing, to be treated as a pet.
-Now, when I become a very conspicuous person, I cannot stay a pet and say nothing.
-That is why I had to quit."
-(The New Yorker authors explained Perelman's reference to "some ugly thing" as "a fuss" on Perelman's part about the ethical breaches he perceived.)
+This, combined with the possibility of being awarded a Fields Medal, led him to state that he had quit professional mathematics by 2006.
+He said: